genosh/redm-train-junctions/README.md

 - Swith junction when player is driving a train
 - Visualize direction where goes the train on the minimap
 - Sync junction wth all players

-## TODO
-- Add possibility to switch junction directly at junction tracks (when player is at the ground)
+-Possibility to switch junction directly at junction tracks (when player is at the ground)

 ## Installation
 - Add `redm-train-junctions` folder to your resources folder